Maya-Souza/Project-1-Pandas-/README.md

   >4. *PREFER HAVING VACATIONS DURING HIGH SEASONS*
  - Although this is not necessarily always true, a non-flexible type of job might make it challenging for a employee to have several days off during months in which this is not expected from them (because of social and/or family reasons).
 Therefore, it is reasonable to assume that it would be easier to ask for days off during the holidays (December) or school vacations (July) since it is a societal convention.

+### Analysis:

+- All the steps and explanations were included in the Jupyter Notebook called "Would sharks be freelancers?"